-We recognize that for many individuals, litigation is costly, stressful, and unpredictable.
-We do our best to explore the options available and explain them to you.
+We recognize that litigation can be costly, stressful, and unpredictable.
+At Rudner Law, we do our best to explore and explain the options available.
 Ultimately, we want you to make an informed decision regarding how to pursue your case.

-Every decision should be made based upon an analysis of the costs and benefits.
-We will advise you of these so that you can decide how you want to proceed.
+Every decision should be made based on an analysis of the costs and benefits, which we will make transparent to you from the very beginning.
 After all, it is rarely worth spending $25,000 to get $5,000.

 In some cases, it will be strategic to bring a claim in the civil courts, whereas in others, a claim before a tribunal like the Human Rights Tribunal will be more appropriate.
 Even within the civil courts, there are various options.
 For example, Summary Judgment can be used to move your case forward quickly and keep the pressure on the other side, so that they cannot simply delay and hope that you will give up.